zazakia/zapweb.app-lending/README.md

-# Melann Lending Management System
+# Zapweb.app Lending Management System

 A modern lending and microfinance management system built with Next.js 14 and Supabase, migrated from a legacy VB6 system.